 NWSOIL takes the responsibility of addressing the emotional, social, behavioral and educational well-being of our students very seriously.
 To this end, our programming balances a strong core curriculum, approved by the local school district, with the implementation of individual and/or group mental health therapies and therapeutic intervention.
 Also, we place students in classrooms that are best suited to their academic and social needs.
 We maintain appropriate student-to-staff ratios.

 Recently we sought to improve our academic rigor by purchasing and training our staff on Achieve 3000, which has curriculum for both ELA/Literacy and Math.
 Our teachers also utilize the Edgenuity curriculum platform and STAR 360 diagnostic assessment system.
 All of these resources assist with our diagnostic / prescriptive approach to individualizing each student’s curriculum.
 Later in the year, we plan to purchase additional updated curriculum for Science and Social Studies as well as curriculum for our functional life skills students.

 Also, we started the process of creating a Life-Skills “Lab” for our functional life skills students so they are able to learn practical, hands-on skills.
-We will be purchasing cooking equipment (i.e., stoves) and laundry equipment (i.e., washers/dryers) and expect to have a Lab up and running at the Olympia campus by Thanksgiving and possibly one at the Tacoma campus by January or February 2023.
+We will be purchasing cooking equipment (i.e., stoves) and laundry equipment (i.e., washers/dryers).

 In addition to meeting standards imposed by OSPI industry regulators, NWSOIL also seeks to fortify the quality of our educational services through use of our Best in Class Academic Accountability System.
 This proprietary platform consists of a set of national education standards, an annual school improvement plan and outcome measurement tools to help monitor and guide performance improvement.